brucefan1983/CUDA-Programming/src/02-thread-organization/readme.md

     Hello World from block-0 and thread-(1, 3)!
 ```

 The reader may notice a well define order for `threadIdx.x` and `threadIdx.y` here.
 If we label the lines from 0 to 7 from top to down, this index can be calculated as `threadIdx.y * blockDim.x + threadIdx.x`.
-Generally, we have a global thread index
+In general, the one-diemsional index of a thread `tid` is related to the multi-dimensional indices of the thread via the the following relation:
 ```
+    int tid = threadIdx.z * blockDim.x * blockDim.y + threadIdx.y * blockDim.x + threadIdx.x;
 ```

-This is an important indexing rule for the members of `threadIdx`.
+**This is an important indexing rule**, which will be relevant when we discuss **coalesced memory access** in Chapter 6.

  **I am up to here...**

-\verb"x"维度的线程指标\verb"threadIdx.x"是最内层的（变化最快）。

 \subsection{网格与线程块大小的限制}